Aya-Kassem/ToDo-Angular/README.md

 ## App Features ...
 1- Tasks
   - Add new tasks, add subTasks
-  - display all tasks, today tasks, upcoming ttoday'sand history tasks
+  - display all tasks, today tasks, upcoming and history tasks
   - Edit existing tasks
   - Delete tasks or close tasks
   - Filter tasks by status, title, date, and category

 2- Calendar
   - Angular Full Calendar version 6.1.9
-  - display all tasks, every task in it`s corresponding don
+  - display all tasks, every task in it`s corresponding date
   - add a new task when selecting a date from the calendar

 3- Sticky Wall